markrickert/App-Display-Page/readme.txt

 == Screenshots ==

-none.
-Visit http://www.mohawkapps.com/checkout-helper/ for a working example.
+Please visit http://www.mohawkapps.com/checkout-helper/ for a working example.

 == Changelog ==

+= 1.3.1 =
+* Fixed bug where apps with zero ratings would display the ratings text incorrectly.

 = 1.3 =
 * Initial public release on Wordpress.org